-We have audited the accompanying separate financial statements of JSC Mogo ("the Company") set out on pages 7 to 63 of the accompanying separate Annual Report, which comprise:
+We have audited the separate financial statements of AS "mogo" ("the Company") set out on pages 7 to 59 of the accompanying separate Annual Report, which comprise:

-- the separate statement of comprehensive income for the year ended 31 December 2021, - the separate statement of financial position as at 31 December 2021, - the separate statement of changes in equity for the year then ended, - the separate statement of cash flows for the year then ended, and - notes to the separate financial statements, which include a summary of significant accounting policies and other explanatory notes.
+- the separate statement of comprehensive income for the year ended 31 December 2022; - the separate statement of financial position as at 31 December 2022; - the separate statement of changes in equity for the year ended 31 December 2022; - the separate statement of cash flows for the year ended 31 December 2022; - notes to the separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying separate financial statements give a true and fair view of the separate financial position of JSC Mogo as at 31 December 2021, and of its separate financial performance and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+In our opinion, the accompanying separate financial statements give a true and fair view of the financial position of the AS "mogo" as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS").